denys-khvashchenko/bakery-landing/README.md

 # Bakerlab Landing Page

 ## Project Overview
 Bakerlab is a refined and professional landing page crafted for artisanal bakeries, showcasing a selection of cakes, cookies, and croissants.
-This front-end project emphasizes a visually appealing and user-friendly design, ensuring easy navigation and product discovery.
+This front-end project emphasizes a visually appealing and user-friendly design, ensuring easy navigation.

 Utilizing modern web technologies, Bakerlab offers a responsive and accessible browsing experience across various devices.
 It effectively demonstrates how bakery owners can present their products elegantly and engagingly.